GRIDAPPSD/CIMHub/ieee4/README.md

 - **AutoHLT.dss** represents the autotransformer as a non-auto Yyd1.
 It replicates test data, except for the split of load losses between HT and LT tests.
 It also fails to show the MVA size reduction inherent in the autotransformer.
 - **Auto1bus.dss** represents the autotransformer as a bank of three single-phase, reduced-MVA tanks, connected YNad1.
 This is accurate, but does not translate through CIM because it uses a "9-phase bus" to represent the common node, which causes errors in connections and voltage ratings.
 This is "option 1" from the OpenDSS Tech Note on modeling autotransformers.
 - **Auto3bus.dss** represents the autotransformer as a bank of three single-phase, reduced-MVA tanks, connected YNad1.
 This is accurate, but does not translate through CIM because it uses a "6-phase bus" with jumper to represent the common node, which causes errors in connections and voltage ratings.
 This is "option 2" from the OpenDSS Tech Note on modeling autotransformers.
 - **AutoAuto.dss** uses the built-in "autotrans" component in OpenDSS.
 It uses test results directly as input, making the series-common winding connection internally.
-The CIM export for "autotrans" has to be implemented in OpenDSS. **This model option could be supported in CIM, based on specifying the vector group as YNad1**.
+CIM supports this by recognizing the vector group YNa or YNad1.